PJ-Oscheh/Roblox-Linux-Launcher/README.md

 ## Dependencies:

-- Google Chrome (Not Chromium) or Brave
+- Google Chrome  or Brave
 - Wine 6.11 or greater (currently development branch)
 - Roblox installation **with only one version installed (see above)**
+- Python 3

 ## What about other launchers?
 Of course, there are other launchers available to launch Roblox with.
 It really just comes down to personal preference.
 At the end of the day, a launcher is a launcher.